Changes due to COVID-19

-In line with most other West Lothian practices, and at the request of the West Lothian Health & Social Care Partnership management team, staff will ask for additional information when booking appointments.
+In line with other West Lothian practices, and at the request of the West Lothian Health & Social Care Partnership management team, staff will now you for additional information when booking appointments.
+This is to ensure you are receiving the most appropriate service.

 We are now sending appointment reminders by text message.
 Please ensure your mobile number is up to date.
 Please let reception staff know if you do not wish to receive reminders from the practice.